Coast Guard Project to Modernize Ships Runs Aground

 NPR's Pam Fessler reports on the building effort.

-Representative ELIJAH CUMMINGS (Democrat, Maryland): The HS's IG's report would suggest that the Coast Guard and its contractors have knowingly and willfully spent close to $1 billion - a figure that is likely to rise - to build a flawed ship, and that as a result of this decision.
+ELIJAH CUMMINGS: The HS's IG's report would suggest that the Coast Guard and its contractors have knowingly and willfully spent close to $1 billion - a figure that is likely to rise - to build a flawed ship, and that as a result of this decision.
 The United States taxpayer is likely to now have to pay for repairs on brand new vessels.

-Admiral THAD ALLEN (Coast Guard Commandant): Whether you agree with it or not, the decision that was taken was that they would continue to take a look at the structural issues that were raised in the memo, and to the extent direct refitting was needed, that would be done on the first and second hulls after delivery so as not to break production and incur cost and schedule delays there.
+THAD ALLEN: Whether you agree with it or not, the decision that was taken was that they would continue to take a look at the structural issues that were raised in the memo, and to the extent direct refitting was needed, that would be done on the first and second hulls after delivery so as not to break production and incur cost and schedule delays there.

 FESSLER: Mississippi Democrat Gene Taylor noted that in November, the Coast Guard was forced to stop using eight newly-renovated patrol boats because of cracks in the hulls and engine failures.
 The government spent a $100 million on the upgrades.